JryHL/RSSReader2.0/README.md

 ![alt text](Interface-screenshot.png)

+This project succeeds a similar [previous project](https://github.com/JryHL/RSSReader) of mine.
+It improves on the performance with better utilization of threading and the splitting of stories into multiple pages.
+It also improves on the categorization and ranking logic by using vector embeddings and KMeans for semantic similarity.

 ## How to use

 1. Use `git clone` to download the contents of this repository to your computer.